 Industrial Zones 12.
 Talk with industrial landowners, managers, users, about industrial land - its use, zoning, taxation, etc. - review industrial land use and values every 5 years.
-Development of new zones will be completed using existing staff resources a part of current work program.
-New zoning regulations will be prepared for the Rock Bay area.
+Development of new zones will be completed using existing staff resources as part of current work program.
+New Rock Bay Industrial zones including uses, definitions and development regulations for Zoning Bylaw 2018 New zoning regulations will be prepared for the Rock Bay area.
 This initiative is currently underway as part of on-going implementation of the Downtown Core Area Plan and the Burnside Gorge Neighbourhood Plan.
 The development of new industrial zones will include engagement and consultation with industrial land owners and businesses.
 Additional engagement will also occur with BC Assessment to better understand the potential impacts updated zoning will have on land values.
 The maintenance of Zoning Bylaw 2018 is on-going to ensure that it remains responsive and effective.
 Legal review will be required to ensure oversight with the review of language and regulations for inclusion in Zoning Bylaw 2018.
 Engagement support will be required for public engagement events such as open houses, updates to project website and Council briefing notes.
-4 --- -- --- --- -- ---
+4 ------------------ --- --- -- --- -- ---